Alex-Werner/SBTree/README.md

 This allow to handle a lot of data, and have them indexed without the need to keep the whole dataset in-memory.
 Most of the databases uses B-Tree (MongoDB, CouchDB) or B+Tree (InnoDB, MariaDB, MySQL).

 Note : By default.
-Everything is indexed.
+Everything except specifically excluded field are indexed

-Supports excluded and/or uniques.
+Optional support for uniques key provided.

 ### Table of Contents
  - [Installation](#installation)